Antimicrobial: Aldehydes

-They are highly effective against bacteria, fungi and viruses.
+Aldehydes are highly effective against bacteria, fungi, and viruses.
 Aldehydes inhibit bacterial growth by disrupting the outer membrane.
 They are used in the disinfection and sterilization of surgical instruments.
-Being highly toxic they are not used in antiseptics.
+As they are highly toxic, they are not used in antiseptics.
 Currently, only three aldehyde compounds are of widespread practical use as disinfectant biocides, namely glutaraldehyde, formaldehyde, and ortho-phthalaldehyde (OPA) despite the demonstration that many other aldehydes possess good antimicrobial activity.
 However, due to its long contact time other disinfectants are commonly preferred.

 Physical

 Heat

 Microorganisms have a minimum temperature, an optimum, and a maximum temperature for growth.
 High temperature as well as low temperatures are used as physical agents of control.
 Different organisms show different degrees of resistance or susceptibility to heat or temperature, some organisms such as bacterial endospore are more resistant while vegetative cells are less resistant and are easily killed at lower temperatures.
 Another method that involves the use of heat to kill microorganisms is fractional sterilization.
-This process involves the exposure to a temperature of 100 degrees Celsius for an hour, on each for several days.
+This process involves the exposure to a temperature of 100 degrees Celsius for an hour per day for several days.
 Fractional sterilization is also called tyndallization.
 Bacterial endospores can be killed using this method.
 Both dry and moist heat are effective in eliminating microbial life.
 For example, jars used to store preserves such as jam can be sterilized by heating them in a conventional oven.
 Heat is also used in pasteurization, a method for slowing the spoilage of foods such as milk, cheese, juices, wines and vinegar.
 Such products are heated to a certain temperature for a set period of time, which greatly reduces the number of harmful microorganisms.
 Low temperature is also used to inhibit microbial activity by slowing down microbial metabolism.

 Radiation

 Foods are often irradiated to kill harmful pathogens.
-There are two types of radiations that are used to inhibit the growth of microorganisms - ionizing and non-ionizing radiations.
+There are two types of radiations that are used to inhibit the growth of microorganisms – ionizing and non-ionizing radiations.
 Common sources of radiation used in food sterilization include cobalt-60 (a gamma emitter), electron beams and X-rays.
 Ultraviolet light is also used to disinfect drinking water, both in small-scale personal-use systems and larger-scale community water purification systems.

 Desiccation

 Desiccation is also known as dehydration.
 It is the state of extreme dryness or the process of extreme drying.
 Some microorganisms like bacteria, yeasts and molds require water for their growth.
 Desiccation dries up the water content thus inhibiting microbial growth.
 On the availability of water, the bacteria resume their growth, thus desiccation does not completely inhibit bacterial growth.
 The instrument used to carry out this process is called a desiccator.
 This process is widely used in the food industry and is an efficient method for food preservation.
-Desiccation is also largely used in the pharmaceutical industry in order to store vaccines and other products.
+Desiccation is also largely used in the pharmaceutical industry to store vaccines and other products.